huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_cassandra_instance.md

 * `ssl` - (Optional, Bool, ForceNew) Specifies whether to enable or disable SSL.
 Defaults to false.
   Changing this parameter will create a new resource.

-* `force_import` - (Optional, Bool, ForceNew) If specified, try to import the instance instead of creating if the name already existed.
+* `force_import` - (Optional, Bool) If specified, try to import the instance instead of creating if the name already existed.

 * `charging_mode` - (Optional, String, ForceNew) The charging mode of the instance.
 Valid options are: prePaid and postPaid, defaults to postPaid.
 Changing this creates a new resource.